RakhithJK/BishopFox-sliver-wiki/Reverse-SOCKS.md

+Sliver supports two types of SOCKS5 proxies, an "in-band" proxy that tunnels though any C2 protocol, and WireGuard SOCKS proxy (only available when using WireGuard C2).

 ## In-band SOCKS5

 An in-band reverse SOCKS5 proxy is supported in Sliver versions 1.5 and later.
 Note that the SOCKS proxy feature can only be used on sessions (i.e., interactive sessions) and not beacons.